hpcleuven/VscDocumentation/source/jobs/starting_programs_in_a_job.rst

-Starting programs in a job
+-tarting programs in a job
 ==========================

 This page describes the part of the job script that actually does the